Measures of complexity and entanglement in fermionic many-body systems: Introduction

-Mathematically it is obvious that the canonical wave-functions or the natural orbitals form a full orthonormal set, but as far as we can judge from the literature the properties of this set were never studied, as only a reduced number of canonical wave-functions was ever extracted numerically and only some properties of this reduced set were discussed.
-One of the striking properties of the canonical wave functions is that they have some very distinctive and peculiar properties, never discussed in literature.
-Here we demonstrate that the canonical wave-functions are basically of three types: i) a subset similar to usual mean field single-particle wave-functions; ii) a subset of wave-functions corresponding to occupation probabilities $n_k\approx C/k^4$, which oscillate much faster than mean field type of single-particle wave-function, which are fully localized inside the system and which have rather small occupation probabilities and are typically ignored in evaluation of the ground state properties of nuclei; iii) a subset of canonical wave-functions localized outside the system and which play an insignificant role in defining physical properties of the system.
+It has been proven that if one intends to represent a correlated many-body wave-function as a sum over Slater determinants, the natural orbitals, or in another words, the canonical wave functions set is the optimal set, namely the smallest size single-particle basis set~\cite{Lowdin:1956a,Lowdin:1956,Davidson:1972,Coleman:1963,Coleman:1963a}.
+Mathematically it is obvious that the canonical wave functions or the natural orbitals form a full orthonormal set, but as far as we can judge from the literature many properties of this set were never studied, as only a small reduced number of canonical wave functions was ever extracted numerically and only some properties of this reduced set were discussed.
+We show here that the canonical wave functions have some very distinctive, even striking and peculiar properties, which were never discussed in literature.

+We demonstrate that the canonical wave functions are basically of three types: i) a subset similar to usual mean field single-particle wave functions; ii) a subset of wave functions corresponding to occupation probabilities $n_k\approx C/k^4$, oscillate much faster than the mean field type of single-particle wave-functions, are fully localized inside the system, have rather small occupation probabilities, and are typically ignored in evaluation of the ground state properties of nuclei; iii) a subset of canonical wave functions localized outside the system and which play an insignificant role in defining physical properties of the system.
 The first subset has a size comparable to the particle number.
-The size of the second subset is applications is typically an order of magnitude larger than the first subset (or even larger for small spatial resolutions) and its size is determined by the level of spatial resolution adopted.
-The third subset has a size comparable to the size of the entire single-particle Hilbert space.
-The wave-functions of type iii) may affect the properties of a many-body system only for unacceptable small values of the momentum cutoff
+The size of the second subset, not explicitly discussed in literature, is typically an order of magnitude larger in size than the first subset (or even larger for small spatial resolutions) and its size is determined by the level of spatial resolution adopted or the momentum cutoff

-which is defined by the adopted spatial resolution $dx$.
-Only canonical wave-functions of type i) and ii) are relevant in order to accurately evaluate properties of a many-body system and in particular SRCs and the entanglement or the Boltzmann and Shannon entropies.
+which is defined by the adopted spatial resolution $dx=l$.
+Only canonical wave functions of type i) and ii) are relevant in order to accurately evaluate properties of a many-body system and in particular SRCs and the entanglement or the Boltzmann and Shannon entropies.
 We will show that the combined number of states of type i) and ii) is approximately given by phase space volume

-where $g=4$ is the spin-isospin degeneracy factor and $r_0 =1.2$ fm.
+where $g=4$ is the spin-isospin degeneracy factor and $r_0 =1.2$ fm for nuclei.
+In Section~\ref{section:IV} we discuss the definition of the orbital entropy for a system of indistinguishable particles.